 Breckinridge-Franklin Elementary provides literacy-based education and an extensive mathematics curriculum.
 For more information on Breckenridge-Franklin Elementary, see the Breckinridge-Franklin Elementary School website.

-Christ Church is excited to partner with Breckinridge-Franklin Elementary and the Blessings in a Backpack program to provide much-needed food for the weekends, which can in turn assist a child by improving attendance, test scores, their behavior and their health.
-For more information, see the Blessings in a Backpack page.
+Christ Church is excited to partner with Breckinridge-Franklin Elementary and the Backpack Buddy program to provide much-needed food for the weekends, which can in turn assist a child by improving attendance, test scores, their behavior and their health.

 If you would like to tutor a child at Breckenridge-Franklin Elementary, please contact Patty Groot.